CHAPTER FOUR: RETURN

 But the humans’ disinterest in his balance was not the real reason he did not mediate.
 He knew that he would not be able to reach the state of nothingness, and failing at this, would only increase his frustration.
 So instead, he brought up the reports that his mother had told him to read.

 The rules regarding not interfering in non-space faring species did not apply when the Khul had made contact with a world so the Alliance had flown down in their ships, alarming the primitive humans and revealing to them that the universe was not theirs alone.
-The Khul had been dispatched in short order.
+The Khul had been dispatched in short order and their ship eradicated so that nothing contaminated had been left.
 And it was only after the last death that the reason for their interest in Earth became apparent.

 That single Altaeth Colossus ship.